Something Like That

 "Something Like That" is a song written by Rick Ferrell and Keith Follesé and recorded by American country music artist Tim McGraw.
 It was released in June 1999 as the second single from McGraw's album A Place in the Sun.
-The song reached number one on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart, and peaked at number 28 on the Billboard Hot 100, making it a minor crossover hit.
+The song reached number one on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart, and peaked at number 28 on the Billboard Hot 100.

 Background

 "Something Like That" shares songwriting credits between Rick Ferrell and Keith Follesé, two Nashville lyricists.
 Ferrell first developed the song based on his memories of going to the local county fair in his youth in Ohio.
 He worked on the song for some time, stumbling upon its central piano melody, before joining forces with Follesé, who added details.
 An original demo of the song was included on the 2010 compilation The Original Songwriter Demos Volumes 1 & 2.

 The song recounts the narrator's youthful experience of falling in love for the very first time at age seventeen.
-The man sees a woman at a county fair on Labor Day weekend when he is seventeen, and then five years later, sees her on a plane, while the man is heading to Mardi Gras.
+The man is enthralled by a woman at a county fair on Labor Day weekend, and then five years later, sees her on a plane, while the man is heading to Mardi Gras.
 The bridge talks about how a love can never go away no matter how long the two people are apart.
-The song has been known as the "BBQ Stain Song" due to its memorable chorus hook: "I had a barbecue stain on my white t-shirt".
+The song has also been known as "BBQ Stain" due to its memorable chorus hook: "I had a barbecue stain on my white t-shirt".